Amarfas/FateGrandFarm/README.md

 Efficiency values in the sheet are not relevant for this program, so any settings in the 'Mat' tab do not affect this analysis.

-On configuring the Run Caps, any readable entry to the right of the corresponding Run Cap type overwrites the value in 'FGF_config' for that specific Event.
-For Run Cap values read in the Event '.csv,' 'Event' and 'Lotto' Type quests both treated as 'Event' quests.
-The multiple entries for Run Caps are relevant for quests with numbered Types (like 'Lotto 1', 'Lotto 2', etc).
-If there is only one readable value given, that Run Cap will be applied separately to EACH of 'Lotto 1' and 'Lotto 2'.
-If two or more readable values are given, the 1st will be applied to 'Lotto 1' and the 2nd applied to 'Lotto 2.'
-If there are more numbered Types than entries, the Run Caps will be cycled through for later numbers.
-So if only two values are given, 'Lotto 3' will use the 1st Run Cap.
-If there are three or more values, 'Lotto 3' will use the 3rd Run Cap.
+Details on configuring the Run Caps:
+ * Any integer to the right of the a 'Run Cap' overwrites the corresponding value in 'fgf_config.ini'.
+ * For 'Lotto' Type quests, values to the right of 'Event Run Caps:' overwrite 'Lotto Cap' in 'fgf_config.ini'.
+ * Multiple entries for Run Caps are relevant for quests with numbered Types (like 'Lotto 1', 'Lotto 2', etc).
+ * If only 1 value is entered, that Run Cap will be applied separately to EACH of 'Lotto 1' and 'Lotto 2'.
+ * If 2 or more values are entered, the 1st will be applied to 'Lotto 1' and the 2nd applied to 'Lotto 2.'
+ * If there are more numbered Types than entries, the Run Caps will be cycled through for later numbers.

+As an example, if only 2 values are given, 'Lotto 3' will use the 1st Run Cap.
+If there are 3 or more values, 'Lotto 3' will use the 3rd Run Cap.
 'Raids' work the same.

 ## Upkeep and Making Your Own CSVs
 Similar to how the 'Event Quest' tab from my ['FGO Efficiency' google sheet](https://docs.google.com/spreadsheets/d/1CDQYB2Oa3YT1gfD6eT3hqRR7sVshQIQMKB_BOqDzTRU/) was used to produce the relevant Event '.csv's, the 'APD' and 'Calc' '.csv' files in the 'Data Files' Folder